bacpop/odinviewer/README.md

 npm install & npm run dev
 npm install & npm run build & npm run preview
 ```

+Once you've done this just copy the url you shell returns (it should look like this: http://localhost:5173/) and paste it in your browser.

 ## Adding models to the website